 If you completed a college level wine course, and received a B or higher grade, send the Guild a copy of your official transcript.
 Verification that you completed the course with a B or higher allows you can begin your education with the Advanced Wine Course (Level II Certification).

-This would include a wine course, or beverage course, from an accredited Culinary school as well.
+This would include a wine course, or beverage course, from an approved Culinary school as well.

 Otherwise, you would begin with the Guild Certification Seminar (Level I Certification) and then continue on to Level II and beyond.